devicetree-org/lopper/specification/remoteproc.md

 The things to note are:

 - resource\_group@0 to share resources
-- the 0x1 flag passed to "include" under openamp\_a53, which specifies openamp\_a53 as master
-- the 0x13 flag passed to "access" for ipi\_mailbox\_rpu0, the specific meaning is expressed in a comment below
+- the 0x13 access flags for ipi\_mailbox\_rpu0, the specific
+  meaning is expressed in a comment below
+- the sharedmem flag, which is defined as 0x1 for openamp_a53, which means master, and as 0x0 for openamp_r5, which means slave.

 ~~~